 "Let the Dragonborn be the one to do it.
 It would make for a better song."

-- In The Elder Scrolls IV: Oblivion: At the beginning of the game, Emperor Uriel Septim VII who from the intro knows his death is coming.
+- In Oblivion: At the beginning of the game, Emperor Uriel Septim VII who from the intro knows his death is coming.
 Even as his guards try to smuggle him out and save him, he knows they Can't Fight Fate, so his last moments are spent giving instructions to the PC so that he might avert the consequences his death will have.

-- In The Elder Scrolls V: Skyrim, when you encounter Emperor Titus Mede II in the finale of the Dark Brotherhood quest, he tells you that he's long since accepted his fate, talks to you in a calm and friendly manner and is completely unimpressed by you trying to intimidate him.
+- When you encounter Emperor Titus Mede II in the finale of the Dark Brotherhood quest, he tells you that he's long since accepted his fate, talks to you in a calm and friendly manner and is completely unimpressed by you trying to intimidate him.
 The only thing he asks of you is to kill the person who ordered the contract on him and he only asks you to merely consider it.
 Of course, this scene is something of a callback to the one from Oblivion above.

 - Also from Skyrim, there's this gem, from Ulfric Stormcloak: